Networks-Learning/hcml-seminar-2024/README.md

 Assignment of papers will be notified on 04-12-2024.

-## Presentation schedule
+## Paper assignment and presentation schedule

-The paper assignment and presentation schedule will be announced at a later date.
+The paper assignment is available [here](https://docs.google.com/spreadsheets/d/1cZpdRiH4CDqfBytjO1AVYelv9y80F-T_XbjVZy5a96w/edit?usp=sharing).
+The presentation schedule will be announced at a later date.

 ## Location: